cryptozeny/cpuminer-opt-sugarchain/README.md

 Errata
 ------

-Neoscrypt crashes on Windows, use legacy version.
+- Neoscrypt crashes on Windows, please use legacy version.

-AMD CPUs older than Piledriver, including Athlon x2 and Phenom II x4, are not supported by cpuminer-opt due to an incompatible implementation of SSE2 on these CPUs.
+- AMD CPUs older than Piledriver, including Athlon x2 and Phenom II x4, are not supported by cpuminer-opt due to an incompatible implementation of SSE2 on these CPUs.
 Some algos may crash the miner with an invalid instruction.
 Users are recommended to use an unoptimized miner such as cpuminer-multi.

-cpuminer-opt does not work mining Decred algo at Nicehash and produces only "invalid extranonce2 size" rejects.
+- cpuminer-opt does not work when mining with Decred algo at Nicehash and produces only "invalid extranonce2 size" rejects.

-Benchmark testing does not work for x11evo.
+- Benchmark testing does not work for x11evo.

 Bugs
 ----